 Schools visiting from outside of Montana will be admitted at a discounted rate of 20% off of general admission.

-Partial reimbursement for travel costs is available for Montana school groups arriving by bus.
+A 50% reimbursement for travel costs to and from the museum is available for Montana school groups arriving by bus.

 Following your visit, please send a copy of the original invoice to: visitMOR@montana.edu

 Guided tours (typically one hour in length) provide your students with the most comprehensive experience in one of the museum’s exhibits*.